kenclear/wutong-dev-multisite/README.md

 Currently we configure a site for git deployments and check the repo, but the git repo is not deployed on the site until users trigger a deploy.

-We understand this is superfluous and intend to combine this into a single action
+We understand this is superfluous and intend to combine this into a single action, however at beta stage it allows us to test and check each stage separately.
 - convert site and run first deploy